The Foyer Creation Project

 • Narrow the scope of the project

-• Seek financing from our bank
+• Seek bridge financing from our bank (only if absolutely necessary)

-[or a combination of these alternatives]
+• [or use a combination of these approaches to fill the gap]

-10. How long will the fundraising effort last?
+10. How long will the fundraising effortS last?

 We will be inviting people to pray about their financial participation up until Pledge Sunday on November 16th.
 For those compelled, we will ask you to share the amount — over and above your regular giving — that you plan to contribute to this building project in one or both of the following ways: